notagenius/openTMAS/docs/index.md

   - Frontend UI Design ✔️
   - Backend Endpoint Design

+* * *

 ### Implementation Result

-the visualization of predicted lung segmentation of deep learning based U-Net implementation.
+the visualization of predicted lung segmentation from deep learning based U-Net implementation.

 ![segmentation](./seg_round_1.png)

-***
+* * *

 This project is under the Supervision of Tim G.
 ![Tim](./tim.png) [Tim, our supervisor]